 3.3.2.
 Conflicts of interest

 The employees must report any actual or potential conflicts of interest in relation to themselves, their relatives/ related persons or their own or their relatives'/related persons business interests and the interests of the Bank or its clients.
-The employees shall collaborate with the Bank to quickly and efficiently resolve any conflicts of interest.
+The employees shall collaborate with the Bank to quickly and efficiently resolve any conflict of interests.

 In relation to their positions, work and/or the Bank's interests, the employees must not demonstrate any conduct, not hold any position, not make any activity that could result in conflicts of interests and/or affect the Bank’s interest.

-In order to provide services, the Bank develops and maintains a policy on conflicts of interest in order to avoid, identify and manage any conflicts of interest that are detrimental to its clients.
-This Policy specifies the circumstances that lead or may lead to such conflicts of interest that may have detrimental consequences for the client, and it contains the procedural rules and measures to be applied in the management of the given conflicts of interest.
+In order to provide services, the Bank develops and maintains a policy on conflicts of interests in order to avoid, identify and manage any conflict of interests that are detrimental to its clients.
+The Conflict of interests Policy specifies the circumstances that lead or may lead to such conflicts of interest that may have detrimental consequences for the client, and it contains the procedural rules and measures to be applied in the management of the given conflicts of interests.

 3.4 Mutual respect

 The Bank seeks to create a working environment in which individual differences are accepted and appreciated.
-Positive or negative discrimination of any kind based on real or assumed specific attributes of the given person – including but not limited to colour, gender, nationality, age, race, sexual or ideological conviction, sexual identity, ethnicity, language, religion, impairment, genetic features, sexual orientation, political or other views, marital status or family responsibility, social category, union membership or activity and so on – is prohibited.
+All forms of discrimination based on real or assumed specific attributes of the given person – including but not limited to colour, gender, nationality, age, race, sexual or ideological conviction, sexual identity, ethnicity, language, religion, impairment, genetic features, sexual orientation, political or other views, marital status or family responsibility, social category, disability, union membership or activity and so on – are prohibited.

-The Bank prohibits and does not tolerate any behaviour based on intimidating employees, especially if through the use of it they are forced to carry out actions that are not in line with the Bank's regulatory documents or the applicable statutory regulations.
+The Bank forbids and does not tolerate any behaviour based on intimidating employees, especially if exploiting this employees are forced to show a conduct that is not in line with the Bank's regulatory documents or the applicable statutory regulations.

-Any verbal, non-verbal or physical form of behaviour aimed at or resulting in hurting the given person's dignity or creating a humiliating and offensive environment, is prohibited.
+Any verbal, non-verbal or physical form of behaviour aimed at or resulting in the prejudice to the given person's dignity or creating an intimidating, hostile, degrading, aggressive humiliating or offensive environment, is prohibited.